Galser/golang-hello/README.md

 In order to run the program, you need to create the VM and provision it.
 The [Vagrantfile](Vagrantfile), supplied with this repo contains all necessary steps automated, just follow the short instruction below :

-1. To download the copy of the code (*clone* in Git terminology) - go the location of your choice (normally some place in home folder) and run in terminal ``git clone https://github.com/Galser/golang-hello.git`` ; in case you are using other Git Client - please follow appropriate instruction and download(*clone*) [this repo](https://github.com/Galser/golang-hello.git).
+1. To download the copy of the code (*clone* in Git terminology) - go to the location of your choice (normally some place in home folder) and run in terminal ``git clone https://github.com/Galser/golang-hello.git`` ; in case you are using alternative Git Client - please follow appropriate instruction for it and download(*clone*) [this repo](https://github.com/Galser/golang-hello.git).
 2. Previous step should create the folder that contains the copy of repository.
-Normally the name is going to be ``golang-hello``.
+Default ame is going to be the same as teh name of repository e.g. ``golang-hello``.
 Locate and open it.
 To do this in UNIX Terminal execute ``cd golang-hello``
 3. To create and provision virtual machine with Vagrant - execute from command line ``vagrant up``
 4. Now wait, at first Vagrant will download the operation system image (and it can take some time), do all the required steps, and *when the machine is started and provision successfully finished*, you should see as the last two lines:
 ```